TKESuperDave/PayaServices/Merchant Information/Merchant Check and ACH Best Practices.md

 ## Consumer Not Present – Guarantee/Non-Guarantee

-The Check 21 program “verifies” that a Paya customer does not have any outstanding returned checks.
+The Check 21 program verifies that a Paya customer does not have any outstanding returned checks.
 Once the check is approved, Paya processes the check image, both front and back, and sends you the funds.
 Checks received in the mail may be accepted up to two weeks after the date of the check.

 See below for more tips:

  - Equipment will give an approval “auth” code or “decline” reason.
 You will need to write the auth code number on the check before storing.
  - Do not deposit the check unless Paya contacts you and requests that you deposit.
  - The physical check must be stored by you for a minimum of 90-days and then can be shredded.